raspberrypilearning/world-builder/en/step_4.md

 --- task ---

-The MusicLoop1 and MusicLoop2 sounds are suitable for background music.
+The MusicLoop1 and MusicLoop2 sounds are suitable for background music, or you can add your own.

 [[[unity-add-soundtrack]]]

-<mark>Would be better if we had a choice of music.</mark>

 --- /task ---

-<mark>Could also add skybox ingredient</mark>

 --- task ---